MrRevillod/AxumResponses/README.md

 - **Standard and Custom Responses**: Handle common HTTP responses like `200 OK`, `404 Not Found`.
 - **Useful Macro**: Use the `response!` macro to simplify creating responses with custom status codes and bodies.
 - **Integration with Axum**: Specifically designed to work with the Axum framework.
+- **RFC Conventions**: Follows RFC conventions for HTTP responses, ensuring consistency and clarity in your API responses.

+- **Version 0.4.1**: Improve the `HttpResponse` memory size removing unnecessary fields and optimizing the structure for better performance.

 ## Usage